Buying A Home? Get A Home Inspection

 Example 1: The inspector recommends changing out the air conditioner filters in all return receptacles in order to maximize airflow.
 For someone that is unfamiliar with this chore, it may sound a bit daunting.
 And dealing with the heater or air conditioning unit seems like a major expense.
 However, replacing the filters is something that homeowners should do every month and it is an inexpensive and simple job to complete.
 The inspector is merely pointing out that it is time for the filters to be replaced.

-Example 2: Gutters and downspouts show drain problem.
+Example 2: Gutters and downspouts show a drain problem.
 Once again, this is a common item for homes with gutters.
 Most likely, the gutters need to be cleaned out thoroughly and the drain issue will be completely fixed.

 Pictures Provide Proof